[ click here for seasonal trophies ]

 Scored in regular-season games unless noted; number in parentheses is number of hattricks

-(thirteen times in regular season, four times in consolation games, one playoff game, one pre-season)
+(sixteen times in regular season, four times in consolation games, two playoff games, one pre-season)

 2) Bob Brooks (18)